Red-eared slider turtle

 Description

-• Ears have distinctive red strips behind them.
+• Their eyes have distinctive red strips behind them.

-• Head can retract head back into shell (unlike native turtles).
+• Their heads can retract into their shells (unlike native turtles).

 • Mature turtles are aggressive and bite.